 If students encounter any major obstacles in their life they can also be referred to our dedicated Student Support Manager who gives them time to explore their worries and concerns.

 We do our best to give our students a wider knowledge of the world and to prepare for life outside Edgbarrow.
-Every fortnight all of the students attend a PSHEE (personal, social, health and economic education) session in which these themes are discussed.
+Every week all of the students attend a PPD session in which these themes are discussed.

 This year’s programme includes: